1. Home

 I struggle to cut down.
 Will I also struggle to quit smoking?

-Cutting down is simply a means to reduce and remove the nicotine from your body.
-What reprograms your mind and breaks the habit is the process of the program, not how much you cut down.
+What reprograms your mind to stop wanting to smoke and break the habit is the process of the program, not cutting down.

-Since the goal of the program is to help you easily break free from nicotine, your progress is measured by how much you’re changing how you see smoking.
-What will help progress and quit easily is:
+How much you reduce your smoking does not determine your progress or predict your success.
+Since the goal of the program is to help you easily break free from nicotine, your progress is measured by how much you’re changing your view and relationship with smoking.

 Inspiration and advice from fellow CBQ Program members who did not cut down as much or at all during the program: